Updates

 CAMINO FRANCÉS

-As the popularity of the camino Francés continues to grow so too does pressure on the final stages into Santiago.
+As the popularity of the Camino Francés continues to grow so too does pressure on the final stages into Santiago.
 For those seeking a quieter end to their pilgrimage we have created a guide to the Camino de Invierno (The Winter Way).
 This largely overlooked route allows an alternative ending to the Camino Francés by branching off at Ponferrada and entering Santiago via the stunning Las Medulas (World Heritage Site) and the largest gold mines of the Roman Empire.

 CAMINO PORTUGUÉS